Skip to main content

 Hydra: Layer 2 Scaling

 Hydra is a Layer 2 scaling solution for Cardano that enables near-instant, low-cost transactions between participants.
-It operates as a state channel: a temporary off-chain ledger where a known set of parties transact thousands of times per second while keeping the security guarantees of the Cardano main chain (Layer 1).
+It operates as a state channel: a temporary off-chain ledger where a known set of parties transact as fast as their network connection allows while keeping the security guarantees of the Cardano main chain (Layer 1).

 Inside a Hydra Head, transactions use the same format as Cardano Layer 1.
-Fees are zero, confirmation is instant (limited only by network latency between participants), and all parties must agree on every state transition.
+Fees are configurable down to zero, confirmation is instant (limited only by network latency between participants), and all parties must agree on every state transition.

 How a Hydra Head works